HEPTACOM/HeptacomShopwarePlatformAdminOpenAuth/README.md

 * support for third-party IDPs supporting SAML2
   * easy setup using the provider's metadata xml
 * promote users automatically to administrators
+* set roles and permissions based on rules

 ## Security